swindonmakers/AccessSystem/README.md

 * Install cpanm, either via https://metacpan.org/pod/App::cpanminus or wget http://xrl.us/cpanm, make the result executable.

-* Install local::lib: cpanm local::lib
+* Install carton: cpanm -S Carton

 * Checkout this git repo, cd into the repo directory.

-* Install dependencies for this system: cpanm --installdeps .
+* Install dependencies for this system: carton install --cached

-* Setup local::lib: see eval section of (https://metacpan.org/pod/local::lib#The-bootstrapping-technique)[local::lib docs]

 RUN
 ---

 This respository contains two pieces of software, the first is a thin layer over (https://metacpan.org/pod/RapidApp)[RadpiApp].
 To run this, use the script:

-script/accesssystem_server.pl --port 3001
+carton exec perl script/accesssystem_server.pl --port 3001

 Which will start a service on http://localhost:3001/admin

 To run the API, use the script:

-script/accesssystem_api_server.pl --port 3001
+carton exec perl script/accesssystem_api_server.pl --port 3001

 Which will start a service on http://localhost:3000/